Eddie Fisher: Personal life

 In 1981, Fisher wrote an autobiography, Eddie: My Life, My Loves (ISBN 978-0-0601-4907-9).
 He wrote another autobiography in 1999 titled Been There, Done That (ISBN 978-1-5311-9694-3).
 The latter book devotes little space to Fisher's singing career, but recycled the material of his first book and added many new sexual details that were too strong to publish before.
 Upon the book's publication, his daughter Carrie declared: "I'm thinking of having my DNA fumigated."

-While performing at The Tropicana Hotel in 1957, Fisher had numerous affairs with women which contributed to his turbulent marriage to Debbie Reynolds.
+While performing at The Tropicana Hotel in 1957, Fisher had numerous affairs with women, which contributed to his turbulent marriage to Debbie Reynolds.
 One of his notable affairs was with model Pat Sheehan.
 They eventually parted ways after Fisher refused to divorce Reynolds.
 He would divorce Reynolds two years later and marry Elizabeth Taylor.

 When she was interviewed, Debbie Reynolds said that she could understand being dumped "for the world's most beautiful woman", referring to Taylor, who was previously a close friend.
 Taylor and Reynolds later resumed their friendship and mocked Fisher in a TV movie written by Carrie Fisher, These Old Broads, in which their characters ridiculed the ex-husband they shared, named "Freddie Hunter".

 In his memoirs, Fisher admitted to addictions to drugs and gambling, which aggravated his career problems.
+He wrote that his addiction to drugs began in 1953 with the so-called "vitamin" shots administered by the notorious "Dr. Feelgood", Max Jacobson, shots that contained methamphetamine.
+Fisher said he eventually kicked his drug addiction in 1990 after undergoing rehabilitation at the Betty Ford Clinic.
+In his autobiography, Been There, Done That, Fisher also claimed that following his separation from Taylor, he had numerous affairs with such women as Ann-Margret, Juliet Prowse, Stefanie Powers, Sue Lyon, Edie Adams, Judith Campbell, Mia Farrow, and Michelle Phillips.
+Phillips categorically denied Fisher's claim that they had an affair.

 Fisher supported Lyndon B. Johnson in the 1964 United States presidential election.

 Death

-Fisher suffered from knee, back, hearing, and eyesight problems in his later years, the last of which were worsened by complications stemming from cataract removal surgery, and he rarely appeared in public.
-According to friends, he remained mentally vigorous and kept himself busy watching television, following news and politics, and singing his old songs while friend George Michalski played the piano.
-Michalski had worked on several occasions over the years to help Fisher get his name back on the music charts.
-He said "The '60s passed Eddie by; he missed that entire era of music.
-I'd play a Beatles song like "Something" for him and he'd think I wrote it."

 Fisher fell and broke his hip on September 9, 2010, and died 13 days later on September 22, 2010, at his home in Berkeley, California, from complications from hip surgery, at the age of 82.
-His ashes were interred at Cypress Lawn Memorial Park next to his wife Betty Lin who died in 2001.